jstzwj/Catool/README.md

 A technical computing tool.

 # Introduction
 The library was inspired by Octave.
 Catool is a computing toolbox written in c++.
+Catool provide an easy-used technical computing c++ environment.
+Cuda or opencl acceleration will be added in latter versions.

 # Compatibility